Kakadu/dune-demo-two-ppxes/README.md

 ```

 We have a solution for running rewriter manually but there is still a problem with
 running rewriters automatically.
-For example, it's not abvious what should be
+For example, it's not obvious what should be
 written in `hello/dune` to apply both transformations for `hello/hello_world.ml`.
 Any ideas?